 - Class five – pathogenic

-Classifying sequence variants is not always straightforward, as there can be a paucity of evidence regarding pathogenicity.
+Classifying sequence variants is not always straightforward, as there can be a paucity of evidence available for a particular variant, particularly variants that have not been previously observed.
 Sometimes the evidence available remains inconclusive or indicates a marginal phenotypic effect.
-So assessing a sequence variant with regards to its possible association with disease is valid at the time of reporting.
+Assessing a sequence variant with regards to its possible association with disease is therefore valid at the time of reporting.
 More evidence affecting this assessment may become available after reporting.
-We will attempt to re-contact the referring clinician and offer an amended report as we are made aware of such information.
+We will attempt to re-contact the referring clinician and offer an amended report if and when we are made aware of such information.

 Although bioinformatic analyses are conducted across many genes, the use of disease-specific sub-panels reduces interpretation to the requested sub-panel only.
 A request for an expanded sub-panel may result in findings not relevant to the initial diagnosis.
-All variants relevant to the requested test will are reported.
-We will not analyse any panels other than those initially requested without further written consent.
+All variants relevant to the requested test will be reported.
+We will not analyse any panels other than those initially requested, without further written consent.

 Contacting the laboratory